zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <td>Description</td>
 </tr>
 <tr><td>remote</td>
 <td><p>Video display settings.
-Class VideoCanvas:</p>
+VideoCanvas class:</p>
 <ul>
 <li><p>view: Video display window (view).</p>
 </li>
 <li><p>renderMode: Video display mode.</p>
 <div><ul>
 <li>AgoraVideoRenderModeHidden (1): Uniformly scale the video until it fills the visible boundaries.
 One dimension of the video may have clipped contents.</li>
 <li>AgoraVideoRenderModeFit (2): Uniformly scale the video until one of its dimension fits the boundary.
-Areas that are not filled due to the disparity in the aspect ratio will be filled with black.</li>
+Areas that are not filled due to the disparity in the aspect ratio are filled with black.</li>
 </ul>
 </div>
 </li>